AkshitSingh7/AkshitSingh7/README.md

 Beyond remote sensing, I am deeply invested in the engineering challenges of **Generative AI** and **3D Vision**:

-* **Spark-arXiv (Scalable RAG):** I am architecting an end-to-end RAG system that uses **Apache Spark** to ingest and process over 87,000 research papers.
-This project simulates an enterprise data lake, using **FAISS** for vector search and a fine-tuned **Mistral-7B** model to create an intelligent research assistant.
-* **GANomaly-3D:** I am developing unsupervised anomaly detection pipelines for 3D volumetric CT scans.
-By leveraging **GANs (Generative Adversarial Networks)**, I am working to identify internal material defects for industrial Non-Destructive Testing (NDT).

 ### 🔬 Research Focus

-I maintain an active research interest in Deep learning , cmputer vision and quantum computing, and have a research paper selected for ADCIS 2025 on post qunautm cryptography while also having been the finalist in terrier cyberquest- a national cybersecurity level hackathon.
+I maintain an active research interest in Deep learning , computer vision and quantum computing, and have a research paper selected for ADCIS 2025 on post qunautm cryptography while also having been the finalist in terrier cyberquest- a national cybersecurity level hackathon.

 ---